 Under Mueller’s management, the FBI launched an investigation lasting ten years.
 They now brag about spending “hundreds of thousands of investigator hours on this case.”
 Let’s take a closer look at Mueller’s response to understand the context of the investigation — who his people investigated, targeted, and found guilty.

 The anthrax letters began just a week after the 9/11 attack.
 While planning the airplane hijackings, Al-Qaeda had been weaponizing anthrax, setting up a lab in Afghanistan manned by Yazid Sufaat, the same man who housed two of the 9/11 hijackers.
 Two hijackers later sought medical help due to conditions consistent with infection via anthrax: Al Haznawi went to the emergency room for a skin lesion which he claimed was from “bumping into a suitcase,” and ringleader Mohamed Atta needed medicine for “skin irritation.”
-A team of bioterrorism experts from John Hopkins confirmed that anthrax was the most likely cause of the lesion.
+A team of bioterrorism experts from Johns Hopkins confirmed that anthrax was the most likely cause of the lesion.
 Meanwhile, the 9/11 hijackers were also trying to obtain crop-dusting airplanes.

 So how did Mueller’s investigative team handle the case?

 Mueller issued a statement in October of 2001, while anthrax victims were still dying: the FBI had found “no direct link to organized terrorism.”
-The John Hopkins team of experts was mistaken, the FBI continued, Al Haznawi never had an anthrax infection.
+The Johns Hopkins team of experts was mistaken, the FBI continued, Al Haznawi never had an anthrax infection.
 The crop-dusting airplanes they needed was possibly for a separate and unrelated anthrax attack.

 A few weeks later, the FBI released a remarkable profile of the attacker.
 FBI experts eschewed analysis of the content of the letters, where it was written in bold block letters, “Death to America, Death to Israel, Allah is Great.”
 Instead, they focused on a “linguistic analysis,” stating that the letter’s writer was atypical in many respects and not “comfortable or practiced in writing in lower case lettering.”
 The FBI therefore concluded that it was likely a disgruntled American with bad personal skills.